Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Zo2ybvs7keI,428.16,439.88.md

 ### Transcript

-> to say also what's your favorite character from sanctum there's this guy mine is sweet sky sister sweet autumn and she's really cool I liked how she was super playful I loved her rocket
+> to say also what's your favorite character from sanctum there's this guy mine is sweet sky sister sweet autumn and she's really cool I liked how she was super playful I loved her rocket launcher I would always play sweet